bitrise-io/devcenter/_articles/en/reviews/using-custom-scripts-for-test-reports.md

         │   └── test-info.json
         └── step-info.json

+## The test-info.json file

-As you can see, the sub-directories for each test run contain a `test-info.json` file.
+As you can see above, the sub-directories for each test run contain a `test-info.json` file.
 This file has to be created by the Script Step, with the `test-name` node defined in it.
 The `test-name` value will appear as the name of the test run on the Test Reports page.

     // Test Namme ...
     { "test-name":"My first test" }

 ![](/img/Test_add-on-6.png)

+## The test report file

 Once a Step has run and its test results have been placed into the correct directory, the **Deploy to Bitrise.io** Step can collect the results and export them to Test Reports.
 It does so in a JUnit XML format.